ukf/ukf-meta/mdx/conventions.md

 The `_rules` subdirectory of `/mdx/` holds checking rulesets.

+### Schema Directory

+The `schema` subdirectory of `/mdx/` contains the XML schema files used to validate metadata.
+This directory name does not use the `'_'` convention but instead matches up with the conventional location for schemas used by the Shibboleth project.

 ## Channels

-Each directory under `/mdx/` whose name does not start with an underscore represents a source of metadata, referred to as a channel.
+Each directory under `/mdx/` whose name does not start with an underscore (and is not `schema`) represents a source of metadata, referred to as a channel.
 In most cases, a channel corresponds to a access management federation.

 Most channels are named in the form "*country*`_`*source*".
 For example,